 Wheel Size: 29″ | Front Travel: 100mm | Rear Travel: 51x257mm | Gear(s): 12 | Head Tube Angle: 69.5°

 Why should you buy this?
 Thanks to the Brain Technology, the Specialized Epic was the first FS bike to win an XC World Championship.

 Who is it for?
 Professional riders who want to race or enthusiasts who want to break personal records.

-With all of its high-tech features, starting with the full carbon frame and the Brain technology enabled suspension, it is hard not to include the Specialized Epic Expert on any list.
+With all of its high-tech features, starting with the frame of carbon and the Brain technology enabled suspension, it is hard not to include the Specialized Epic Expert on any list.

 This supreme XC bike won the World Championship thanks to the Brain tech that differentiates between rider’s pedal strokes and bumps and does not allow for your power to be wasted through suspension.
 It’s something you’d expect in a sci-fi movie.

-The Epic Expert comes with 29″ wheels, which I personally prefer on XC rides, as it gives me a lot more responsiveness and stability when I go fast on descents or over rocks.
+The Epic Expert comes with 29-inch wheels wheels, which I personally prefer on XC rides, as it gives me a lot more responsiveness and stability when I go fast on all terrain, descents or over rocks.